AWildDevAppears/structure-docs/css/README.md

 ```

 ### Utils
 The utils directory should contain global mixins and global utility classes only.
-This directory should not contain all
+This directory should contain all
-of your projects mixins, mixins for specific elements should be with the component they relate to. i.e.
+of your projects mixins, You should use partial placeholders for specific elements and these should be with the component they relate to. i.e.

 ```
 {
   components: {
     "_button.scss"
-    "_button-mixins.scss"
-  }
+    "_button_part.scss" // partial placeholders which are used for the button }
   utils: {
     "mixins.scss" // universal mixins only which each do very small jobs